A generic landing page call to action is stopping you from getting conversions.

 Often, landing page visitors are persuaded by your offerings but are not yet ready to make that final purchase or sign up for that final subscription.
 In such cases, a dual call to action button can be an excellent way to increase conversions.

-If the visitors are not persuaded to make the final purchase, you can at least convert them into leads by including additional CTAs such as “Learn more” or “Join the community of marketers.”
-Statistics state long layout landing pages with multiple CTA placements can produce more leads than those with a single CTA above the fold, making this an effective strategy for your call to action button designing.
+If the visitors are not persuaded to make the final purchase, you can at least convert them into leads by including additional CTAs such as “Try for Free” or “Request a Demo” state long layout landing pages with multiple CTA placements can produce more leads than those with a single CTA above the fold, making this an effective strategy for your call to action button design.

-And the second CTA is an excellent way to pique the visitor’s interest.
-They might click on the second one to learn more about the Imperial Capital, eventually becoming a quality lead.
+And the second CTA gets users talking who need to use your product for a specific purpose and need to know whether your tool is capable of that.
+They might click on the second one to learn more about the TheraNest, eventually becoming a quality lead.

 When designing a landing page for a user’s buying journey, you must consider more than just how a user will navigate from one page to the next.
 You must think about how and where they will stop as they navigate from the top to the bottom of the page.